What is happening?

 How these changes affect you?

-To continue exporting seafood to the EU, you will be required to provide this additional information.
-Without it, you will not be able to obtain your export documentation to export your produce to the EU.
+To continue exporting seafood from the UK, you will be required to provide this additional information.
+Without it, you will not be able to obtain your export documentation and send your consignments.

 1. What is changing – Catch Certificate

-From 10 January 2026, the EU will require the following new information to be included on the Catch Certificate:
+From 10 January 2026 the following additional information will be required for the Catch Certificate:

 - The start date of the fishing trip